 Working Principle of Clutch

-The clutch works on the principles of friction, when two friction surfaces are bought in contact with each other and pressed they are united due to the friction between them.
+The clutch works on the principles of friction, when two friction surfaces are brought in contact with each other and pressed they are united due to the friction between them.
 If one is revolved, the other will also revolve.

-The friction between the two surfaces depends upon the area of the surfaces, the pressure applied upon them and coefficient of friction of the surface materials, The two surfaces can be separated and brought into contact when required.
+The friction between the two surfaces depends upon the area of the surfaces, the pressure applied upon them and the coefficient of friction of the surface materials, The two surfaces can be separated and brought into contact when required.

 One surface is considered as a driving member and the other as a driven number.
 The driving member is kept rotating when the driven member is brought in contact with the driving member, it also starts rotating.
 When the driven member is separated from the driving member it stops revolving.
 This is how a clutch operates.